Getting Started¶

 console.log(result.feedback); // a summary of what was produced, or why it fell short

 No plan to write.
 No retry logic to implement.
 No output to parse.
-Tepa planned the steps, executed them using the tools you registered, evaluated the result against your expectedOutput, and gave you a verdict.
+Tepa planned the steps, executed them using the tools you registered, evaluated the result against your expectedOutput, and gave you a verdict — with real-time progress visible in the console.

 Change the provider — nothing else changes: